Kees Verkade: Career

 In 1964, he had his first exposition in the Haarlem Vleeshal (the former municipal meat market), now belonging to the Frans Hals Museum.
 This was a success and the Frans Hals Museum bought two of his sculptures.
 He specialised in carving and sculpture.
 In 1966 he sold his first public work Winkelen to the municipality of Haarlem in 1966.
 His big breakthrough came three years later when American photographer David Douglas Duncan bought several of his bronze statues and showed them to his friends.
 Verkade then proceeded to become an internationally recognized artist, and many local associations bought his work.
 His work can be seen in public places around Haarlem and Zandvoort, where he lived and worked.

 In 2013, he did a public sculpture of the late Rainier III, Prince of Monaco (1923–2005), which stands outside the Prince's Palace of Monaco.

 Personal life

 He moved to Monaco in the late 1970s.
-In 1979 he married Baroness Ludmila von Falz-Fein.
+In 1979 he married Baroness Ludmila von Falz-Fein, the daughter of the Liechtensteiner sportsman Eduard von Falz-Fein.
 He died there on 29 December 2020, aged 79.